teampoltergeist/poltergeist/README.md

 *   Fix bug where we could end up interacting with an obsolete element.
 [Issue #30]

+*   Raise an suitable error if PhantomJS returns a non-zero exit status.
+    Previously a version error would be raised, indicating that the PhantomJS version was too old when in fact it did not start at all.
+[Issue #23]

 ### 0.4.0 ###

 *   Element click position is now calculated using the native